j3k0/cordova-plugin-purchase/api/interfaces/CdvPurchase.Braintree.AdditionalData.md

 • `Optional` **dropInRequest**: [`Request`](CdvPurchase.Braintree.DropIn.Request.md)

-Specify the full DropIn Request parameters.
+Specify the full DropIn Request parameters for full customization.

-When specified, all fields from PaymentRequest will be ignored.
+When set, this takes precedence over all other options.